Abakada: Back to Basics > Language References > CSS Properties > Transform Functions > rotateZ( ) Transform Function

 If positive, the movement will be clockwise; if negative, the movement will be counter-clockwise.

-The following example demonstrates the effects of applying the rotateZ( ) function to change an element’s position in relation to its z-axis.
+The below example demonstrates the effects of applying the rotateZ( ) function to a 2D object.

 Show me